-Like all great novels, The Metamorphosis wasn’t only innovative and imaginative: it was also richly prophetic.
+Like many great novels, The Metamorphosis wasn’t only innovative and imaginative: it was also richly prophetic.

 The gas used to murder them, along with the millions of other Jews, was formed by dropping tablets of a chemical called ‘Zyklon B’ into water.
-Zyklon B was originally developed by the chemical corporation I.G.
+Zyklon B was originally developed by the German chemical corporation I.G.
 Farben as an insecticide.
 Zyklon B was invented by the Nobel Prize winning chemist, Fritz Haber – a German Jew.

 I.G.
-Farben had a factory near Auschwitz.
-Served by Jewish slave laborers.
+Farben had a factory near Auschwitz which was worked by Jewish slave laborers.
 The big German companies did very well out of the Jewish slaves.
-Like the German banks who made billions from the forced sale of Jewish houses, art, factories and businesses.
-After the war, these companies and banks denied all culpability in the Holocaust.
-Nothing to do with them.
+Like the German banks who made billions from the forced sale of Jewish houses, art, factories and businesses (after the war, these companies and banks denied all culpability in the Holocaust.
+Nothing to do with them).

 At the chemical factory, the insects worked day and night to produce the insecticide needed to wipe out the rest of the insects.

 Hitler´s ´final solution´ to the ´Jewish problem´ would not have been possible without the active assistance of millions of Europeans.
-It was, in so many ways, the culmination of centuries of hate.
+The Holocaust was, in so many ways, the culmination of centuries of hate.
 European hate.
 Of pogroms, expulsions, ghettoes.
 Catholics, Protestants and Orthodox Christians – they all had one thing in common despite their deep doctrinal differences: Jew hate.
-The Jews were responsible for the crucifixion of Christ.
+The Jews were held collectively responsible for the crucifixion of Christ.

 ‘Did you enjoy your stay here?’ the woman at the counter asked as we checked out.